pt13762104/Deepseek-R1-FAQ/README.md

 3. Use KV cache quant.
 ## 10) My prompt processing speed is slow.
 Why?
 Either use a GPU or add more CPU cores.
 CPUs don't have big compute power, so they don't do prompts well.
+## 11) Can I run R1 on my laptop?
+See 1).
+You can run distributed inference, which should be okay if you have enough RAM bandwidth.